Understanding Alicat calibration and accuracy specifications

 What does the accuracy specification tell me?

-In the video, we look at the example of a 5 SLPM device with accuracy specification of ± 0.8% of reading or 0.2% of full scale (whichever is greater).
+In the video, we look at the example of a 5 SLPM device with accuracy specification of ±0.8% of reading and ±0.2% of full scale.
 0.8% of reading scales down with decreasing flow: when the meter is flowing at 100% of full scale, 0.8% of the reading is 40 SCCM, while 0.2% of full scale is 10 SCCM.
-The error at full scale is the greater value, or ±40 SCCM.
+The error at full scale is the total of these values, or ±50 SCCM.

 What calibration options are available?